lrnv/Copulas.jl/docs/src/empirical/available_models.md

 ## `BernsteinCopula`

-!!! note "Not implemented yet!"
+!!! todo "Not implemented yet!"
     Do not hesitate to come talk on [our GitHub](https://github.com/lrnv/Copulas.jl) !

 ## `CheckerboardCopula`

-!!! note "Not implemented yet!"
+!!! todo "Not implemented yet!"
     Do not hesitate to come talk on [our GitHub](https://github.com/lrnv/Copulas.jl) !

 ## `BetaCopula`

-!!! note "Not implemented yet!"
+!!! todo "Not implemented yet!"
     Do not hesitate to come talk on [our GitHub](https://github.com/lrnv/Copulas.jl) !